fabian57fabian/archero_bot_57/README.md

 ## Introduction
 This is an archero bot that can work on a mobile smartphone connected with usb cable, but designed specificly for NOX emulator at 1080x1920 mobile resolution.
 It was originally built to continously start a game (dungeon 6: the cave), play it until end and loop until energy bar is below 5.
 Then wait for energy to restart.
 It has since been expanded: designed and tested speifically for dungeon caves 3, 6, and 10 (for both normal and hero modes).
-It can also do other levels 1-15, though not very well (i.e. it will step on every spike and sawblade, and GUI level display boxes will not match up with actual levels.
+It can also do other levels 1-16, though some not very well (i.e. it will step on every spike and sawblade, and GUI level display boxes will not match up with actual levels.
 If you plan to try the other levels beside 3, 6, or 10, results will vary depending on how OP your character is for that level.

 - Supported OS:
   - Windows